 The Noyce Summer Internship Program was held the first two weeks in June.
 This was the third and final year for the Noyce Summer Internship Program.
 The remaining two years of the Noyce grant at UTEP will focus on producing more high quality mathematics and science teachers for local schools.

 We have five graduates this Spring!
 Miguel Flores, Steve Garmon, Maria del Carmen Luevano, Francis Rios, and Yadira Valdez.
 Hearty congratulations!!

 To this good news we add: fifteen applicants for next year's Noyce cohort.
 This is the most ever.

 And finally, even more good news: fifteen applicants for the Noyce Interships.
 This is also the most ever!!

-When Dr. H and Isla Porras attend the national Noyce meeting in Washington DC at the end of May, where they spent some time with Alexander Hagedorn, Dr. H's son, and Noyce Scholar at Texas Tech.
+Dr. H and Isla Porras attended the national Noyce meeting in Washington DC at the end of May, where they spent some time with Alexander Hagedorn, Dr. H's son, and Noyce Scholar at Texas Tech.

 Three of our Spring 2013 graduates.
 From left to right, Yadira Valdez, Dr. H, Miguel Flores, and Francis Rios.
 Not shown: Maria del Carmen Luevano and Steven Garmon.